kibsbs/gameserver/README.md

 # Gameserver

-DanceParty Gameserver is a CLI command that handles services like JMCS and WDF.
+DanceParty Gameserver is a central server that handles services like JMCS, WDF and Galaxy.

 **GAMESERVER IS CURRENTLY UNDER EARLY ALPHA, WHICH MEANS A LOT OF STUFF YOU SEE RIGHT NOW WILL CHANGE...
 A LOT.**